4 Questions to Ask Before Buying Commercial Real Estate

 What Is the Building's Zoning?

 Before purchasing a building, look at what kinds of business the space is zoned for.
-This gives commercial landlords the information they need to project what types of income they can expect.
+Zoning dictates how land can be used and what type of structures can be built on it.
+Understanding zoning gives commercial investors the information they need to project what types of income they can expect.

 If a current tenant or owner has a zoning variance, investigate whether a new owner can be grandfathered in.
 Often, variances and special permissions are granted only to a current owner.
-Anyone who comes in the future may not be allowed the same sort of use variances.
+Anyone who comes in the future may not be allowed to use variances the same way.

 How Will the Deal Be Financed?